Career Definition for Electrical Engineering

 For those wanting to work on electrical designs in an engineering lab but uninterested in pursuing an advanced engineering degree, becoming an electrical engineering technician may be the right option.
 These engineering technicians work alongside engineers, assisting them in designing and producing prototypes of electrical equipment, parts and computer systems.
 They also repair damaged devices, produce diagrams and other schematics, run performance tests, troubleshoot issues and compile data into detailed reports.
 An associate degree in electrical engineering technology is usually necessary when looking for a job in the field, and coursework should include circuitry, computer technology, programming and physics.

-Based on projections from the BLS, electrical and electronics engineering technicians will see a drop of 2% in the number of employment opportunities between 2014 and 2024, primarily because of decreased U.S. manufacturing.
-In 2015, these engineering technicians earned a median yearly income of $61,130.
+Based on projections from the BLS, electrical and electronics engineering technicians will see a slight increase of 2% in the number of employment opportunities between 2016 and 2026, primarily because of decreased U.S. manufacturing.
+In 2017, these engineering technicians earned a median yearly income of $63,660.

 If installing, repairing and performing maintenance on electro-mechanical devices such as robotic manufacturing equipment sounds intriguing, consider becoming an electro-mechanical technician.
 Duties of these technicians also include creating metal parts with the use of machining tools, assembling equipment after reviewing drawings and blueprints, testing and measuring device components and upgrading systems.
 To qualify for a position, a certificate or associate degree in electro-mechanics, mechatronics or a related field is required.
 Optional professional certification in automation or power testing may provide a competitive advantage in the job market.
-Electro-mechanical technicians should experience 1% growth in employment during the 2014-2024 decade, as reported by the BLS.
-The BLS also determined that the median salary for this profession was $53,340 in 2015.
+Electro-mechanical technicians should experience a 4% growth in employment during the 2016-2026 decade, as reported by the BLS.
+The BLS also determined that the median salary for this profession was $56,740 in 2017.